khaloscar/MAPS/README.md

 # MAPS
 Magnetosheath Analysis for Planetary Systems:

-    Let's got to jupiter to get more stupiter
+    "Let's got to jupiter to get more stupiter"

 amda_datahandler: